drand/drand/docs/SECURITY_MODEL.md

 formally proven secure in this [paper](https://eprint.iacr.org/2020/096.pdf) from Galindo et al.

+#### Creation of the group

+In the distributed key generation protocol, every participants needs to know the public key of every other participants.
+To ease up the burden of having to create a list of identities manually, and given the permissioned nature of the network, drand introduces a special trust assumption just for the task of creating the list of public keys (i.e. the group file).
+This follows the TOFU ("Trust On First Use") approach.

+**The coordinator** is a node that gathers, on the wire, all participants's public keys, and that creates the group configuration and sends it back, signed, to other participants.
+Therefore, the coordinator is considered fully honest in this phase of the setup.
+Afterwards, each node starts the DKG by themselves _independently_, i.e. all participants are considered equal.

 ### Randomness generation model

 **Network**: The randomness generation protocol do not make any assumption on